Making the jump from GCSEs to A-levels

 Unhappy with your GCSE results?
 Take a look at our guide on appealing GCSE grades.

-Teaching style and workloadYou’ll find yourself in smaller classes at A-level (or other advanced-level studies such as BTECs), meaning your contribution to group activities and discussions is far more valued.
+Teaching style and workloadYou’ll find yourself in smaller classes at A-level or other advanced-level qualifications such as Btecs, which most universities now accept, meaning your contribution to group activities and discussions is far more valued.
 Therefore preparation for classes will be key, revising notes from the previous class to refresh your mind, and without being prompted to do so.

 Prepping for these classes is one worthwhile way to use those new free periods which you'll have.
 Rather than sitting on YouTube in the common room, make the most of all this newfound time.

 Because you'll be studying fewer subjects, you need to be fully engaged with each of them.
 This is why it’s so important to choose A-levels you'll enjoy and find interesting.